Richard-Fu/Drive-Beyond-Horizons/DEPLOYMENT.md

 1. **Add Domain in Vercel**:

    - Go to Project Settings → Domains
-   - Add your custom domain (e.g., `wackyflipgame.me`)
+   - Add your custom domain (e.g., `drivebeyondhorizon.com`)

 2. **Update URLs**:
-   - Update `sitemap.xml` with your domain
+   - Update `public/sitemap.xml` with your domain
-   - Update canonical URLs in `index.html`
+   - Update canonical URLs in `public/index.html`
-   - Update any hardcoded domain references
+   - Update any hardcoded domain references (e.g., in this README)

 ### SSL Certificate